 The advantage of starting tomato cuttings in this manner is that it can take seedlings, from seed, six to eight weeks before they are of transplant size.
 Provided you keep tomato cuttings warm, the transplanting time is reduced to just 10-14 days!
 It’s also a great way of overwintering tomato cuttings.

 Roots will be stronger, however, if the cutting is allowed to root in soil.
 Also, rooting directly into soil medium skips the “middle man.”
 Since you are eventually going to transplant the cuttings to soil, you might as well start propagation there.

 If you choose this route, it is also extremely easy.
-Take your 6- to 8-inch cutting and clip off any flowers or buds, if any, and snip off the bottom leaves, leaving only two leaves on the cutting.
+Take your 6- to 8-inch (15-10 cm.) cutting and clip off any flowers or buds, if any.
+Snip off the bottom leaves, leaving only two leaves on the cutting.
 Put the cutting in water while you prepare the soil.
-You can root in peat pots, 4-inch containers filled with damp potting soil or vermiculite, or even directly into the garden.
+You can root in peat pots, 4-inch (10 cm.) containers filled with damp potting soil or vermiculite, or even directly into the garden.
 Make a hole with a dowel or pencil for the cutting to slip easily into and bury it up to where you cut off the lower leaves.

 Put the cuttings in a warm, but shaded area either indoors or out.
 Just be sure it isn’t scorching hot and the plants are protected from the sun.
 Keep them moist in this area for a week to acclimate and then gradually expose them to stronger light until they are finally in the sun for most of the day.
 At this point, if they are in containers, you can transplant them into their permanent large pot or garden plot.